The PenduMAV: A Six-Input Omnidirectional MAV without Internal Forces - Design, Dynamics, and SE(3) Control: Study of Attainable Equilibria and Internal Forces at each Equilibrium

 \subsection{Minimal Thrust at Equilibrium vs Presence of Internal Forces}

-Before presenting the result on the equilibria property of the proposed MAV~\eqref{statespace} we provide two definition for the thrust magnitudes at the equilibrium, in the case in which they are minimal and in the case in which there is internal force.
+Before presenting the result on the Equilibria and Internal-force properties of the proposed MAV~\eqref{statespace} we provide two definition for the thrust magnitudes at the equilibrium, in the case in which they are minimal and in the case in which there is internal force.

 \begin{definition} A vector of thrust magnitudes $f\in\mathbb{R}_{\geq 0}^l$, where $\mathbb{R}_{\geq 0}^l := \left\{ s=col(s_i) \in \mathbb{R}^l \mid s_i \geq 0, \ \forall i \in \{1, \dots, l\} \right\}$, is said to be \emph{minimal at the equilibrium} if it belongs to $\mathcal{F}_{\rm min}^{\rm eq}$, defined as: